 Are we in agreement about the process for this hire?

 Do we have a take-home project updated or finalized for this role?

 Once we have answers to each of those questions, we’re ready to hit the ground running.

-For our Engineering roles, that most often is our VP of Engineering, Chris, or our Engineering Coach, Megan.
+The first step in our process is a 45-minute video chat with the hiring manager.
+Yes, you read that right!
+We think the best first impression for a candidate to make is with their potential manager.
 The main goal of these conversations is to see if the candidate would be a great value add to our team.